 SCORERS/PARLIAMENTARIANS.
-The congressional district directorship will determine requirements for providing scorers and parliamentarians for the district competition.
+The congressional regional directorship will determine requirements for providing scorers and parliamentarians for the region competition.
+Upon request from the regional clerk and committee, in emergency situations, regions may receive a waiver from the UIL state debate director to use one scorer in preliminary sessions.

-DISTRICT SCORING.
-A parliamentarian and a minimum of two scorers shall score each chamber.
-In districts with fewer than 24 competitors, there will be two sessions with a single chamber.
-The scorers will score each session separately.
-The parliamentarian will rank only at the end of the second session, ranking all contestants from 1st through the total number of members in the chamber.
-In districts with more than 24 competitors, there will be one preliminary session with multiple chambers and one final session.
-The scorers will score both sessions.
-The parliamentarian will rank at the end of each session.
+SCORING CHAMBERS.
+A parliamentarian and a minimum of two scorers shall score each chamber, unless a waiver is granted.
+In regions with fewer than 24 competitors, there will be two sessions with a single chamber.
+The scorers shall rank students at the end of each session.
+The parliamentarian shall rank students only at the end of the second session, ranking all contestants from 1st through the total number of members in the chamber.
+In regions with more than 24 competitors, there will be one preliminary session with multiple chambers and one final session.